ftloksy/OUAuthentication/README.md

   - __Start the server:__ npm start
     Access the application at http://localhost:3000 (or the specified port).

+## Initialize the database

+"To initialize the database for this project, follow the steps below:

+  -  Run the command in the project's root directory.

+           npm run initdb

+    This script will populate the database with initial data, including employees and their respective user roles, organisational units (OU) and divisions .

+### Admin and Employees

+    Two user will have the role of 'admin':  "emily" and "john", Four user will have the role of 'Management': "michael", "emma", "daniel", "olivia"

+    while all other employees will have the role of 'normal' (user role).
+    Please note that the password for all employees, including the admin and management, is set to '123456'.

+    During development,
+    you can use the following login credentials to access the frontend:
+    login: 'emily' and password: '123456'.

+    It's important to note that when resetting passwords, employees (including the admin) cannot use the password '**********' (ten asterisks) as their new password.

+### Please note the following restrictions:

+    __User Role Permissions:__ The management users have the ability to update user profiles within their respective divisions.
+    However, they cannot update user profiles in other divisions or modify the profiles of admin users in all divisions.

+    __Restricted Access to Admin Profiles:__ At all times, management users are prohibited from updating the profiles of admin users.

+Please ensure you have MongoDB installed and running before executing the npm run initdb command.
+This will create the necessary collections and populate them with the initial data, allowing you to start the project with a preconfigured database."

 ## Security Considerations

  - __Protect sensitive information:__ Apply encryption and secure storage mechanisms